mrzool/bash-sensible/README.md

 fi
 ```

+### Caveats

+In order to get Sensible Bash to work correctly, make sure that:

-**Note:** Make sure you're running at least Bash 4.x or some options may not work.
+- You're running at least Bash 4.x.
 Keep your software up-to-date!
+- You have the [Bash Completion](http://bash-completion.alioth.debian.org/) package installed and properly configured on your system.

 #### Note for OS X users